delete-44/delete-44/README.md

 *He/Him, Developer [@plymouthsoftware](https://www.plymouthsoftware.com)*

-I'm a part-time developer, full-time student (third year Computer Science at Plymouth Uni).
-I work primarily with Ruby on Rails, & have written a few articles on using Ruby on Rails with the reactive frontend framework Vue - check them out on my [website](https://www.delete44.com)...
+I'm a software developer learning as much as I can about accessible design.
+I work primarily with Ruby on Rails, & have written a few articles on using Ruby on Rails with the reactive frontend framework Vue - [check them out on my website](https://www.delete44.com)...

-I'm trying to learn as much as I can about accessibility on the web & incorporate that into projects I work on.
-If you have any advice, let me know!

 Beyond this I'm a total music nerd & collect playing cards 😁♣️